 Contact the Law Offices of James Scott Farrin

-Contact our offices today to arrange a for a free case review and confidential conversation.
+Contact our offices today to arrange a free case review and confidential conversation.
 An experienced motorcycle accident lawyer in North Carolina may be able to assist you or your loved one with your case.
 Call 1-866-900-7078 or contact us online.
 Tell the insurance companies you mean business.